-Annex C - describes the technical characteristics of the VDE terrestrial channels providing an efficient terrestrial data transfer link enabling a wide variety of applications for the maritime community.
+Annex C - describes the technical characteristics of the terrestrial component VDE (VDE-TER), which provides an efficient terrestrial data transfer link enabling a wide variety of applications for the maritime community.

-Annex D - describes the technical characteristics of VDE-SAT Service that will support multi-cast multi-package data transfers and shore originated unicast multi-package data transfers via satellite.
+Annex D - describes the technical characteristics of the satellite component of VDE (VDE-SAT), which provides an efficient satellite data transfer link enabling a wide variety of applications for the maritime community

 Annex E - describes the characteristics necessary for each component of the VDES to share the available spectrum such that impact between services is minimized and AIS is respected.

 Operational Characteristics